CCA-Public/digital-archives-manual/guides/description.md

 * "Choose to guide, not to map": Let the researcher do their own research, but give them a good enough sense of the content and context of records to know where to focus their energies.
 * "Let the bits describe themselves": Machine-actionable information such as extent, file formats, and filesystem metadata should be captured automatically, never calculated by hand, and rarely transcribed.
 * Born-digital records may not reflect traditional Stage and Purpose architectural terminology/practice - don't force terminology where it doesn't fit.
-* Description will be entered and updated in processing spreadsheets (that will eventually enable easier import into AtoM).
+* Description will be entered and updated in processing spreadsheets.
 Entering this data in TMS will require some fields to be manually entered, but you should copy and paste from your processing spreadsheet when possible.
 Make sure that any revisions to your description are completed prior to entering data into TMS.

 <a name="higherlevel"></a>
 ## Fonds-, series-, and project-level description

 Your higher level (fonds-, series-, and project-level) descriptions should follow the guidelines set out for these levels of description in the overall CCA Archives Processing Manual.

-Fonds, series, and project records must be entered directly into TMS, but should be written and reviewed in the Finding Aid Template Word document and/or a spreadsheet (for projects) first.
-If we are able to move to AtoM, fonds and series records will be entered directly in AtoM.
-Projects will also be entered manual or can be imported using the standard project description spreadsheet.
+Fonds, series, and project records must be entered directly into TMS, but should be written and reviewed in a plain text document and/or a spreadsheet first.

-Lines about digital materials in Collation statements in fonds-, series-, and dossier-level records should take the following form: "x digital files (y KB/MB/GB)", e.g. "1,760 digital files (50.3 GB)".
+Lines about digital materials in Collation statements in fonds-, series-, and dossier-level records should take the following form: "x digital files (y KB/MB/GB)", e.g. "760 digital files (18 GB)".

 <a name="groupdesc"></a>
 ## File ("groupe")-level description